-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 When would the winner take office?

 Back in the old days, the president was inaugurated on March 20.
-But travel across the country is much faster and easier than before (thanks airplanes!).
+But travel across the country is much faster and easier than before (thanks, airplanes!).
 So, now Inauguration Day is January 20.

 Just how unprecedented is this election ?